 20. Capture the natural beauty of Crater Lake

 Surprisingly, the only National Park in Oregon is Crater Lake in southern Oregon.
 Part of the Cascade Range of volcanoes, Mount Mazama erupted some 7,700 years ago, leaving a deep basin that, over the centuries, has filled with rain and snow, leaving a pristine blue lake, the deepest lake in the United States (1943 feet!).

 Crater Lake National Park is a great park to visit if you have slightly more reluctant walkers, as the 33-mile Rim Drive around the park (open June to October only due to heavy snowfall) circumnavigates the lake closely with dozens of viewing points.

 How to tackle the highlights of Oregon on a family road trip

 We’ve plotted out all our favourite spots on Google Maps here for you to reference easily.

 As you can see, most of Oregon’s most famous attractions lie on the state’s western side.
 You can complete these in an almost perfect loop – here’s our recommended itinerary:

 - Start at Portland, heading north to Astoria & Fort Stevens.

 - Spend a week working your way along the highlights of the Oregon Coast and the 101 – a guide to our favourite Oregon Coastal towns to stay in here.

 - Cross back to the Rogue River (even dip into Northern California – head as far south on the 101 as Crescent City, then take the 199 into Southern Oregon – this way, you can also experience part of the Redwoods National Park – Jedediah Smith Redwoods State Park) – camp here or stay at Grants Pass or Medford.

 - Head North East to Crater Lake, then take Route 97 to Bend and Route 26 to Columbia River Gorge National Scenic Area before returning to Portland.

 The only real outlier is the Painted Hills.
-You could tackle these as a day trip from Bend (expect about 2 hours each way – it’s a long day) or tackle it separately on a larger PNW road trip, including Idaho.
+You could tackle these as a day trip from Bend (expect about 2 hours each way – it’s a long day) or tackle it separately on a larger PNW road trip, including Boise and Idaho.